 I had at least three specific complaints about his polemical side.
 He attacks enough straw men to keep crows out of Berkeley for all eternity.
 He casts his net so widely that descriptions of the bad guys lose any focus.
 Finally, he picks a silly target for his one extended attack.
 Let me take them one at a time, because they are essential to his refusal to talk about political art.

 The straw starts waving in the first chapter.
 For example, Terry Eagleton becomes merely an advocate of reducing Shakespeare to graffiti, whereas Eagleton takes post-structuralists to task for their ideological commitments.
 Alter fears the loss of literature's distinctiveness—just as Eagleton finds that loss still largely hypothetical or programmatic.
 Maybe they both should see how close Shakespeare actually is to having lost meaning for today's students.
 Maybe Eagleton and Alter need to leave high-prestige institutions and encounter the real world.

 My first impression did not mislead me: straw men never go away.
 For example, who is Michel Foucault?
 Is he really trying to reduce art to the ideology of the ruling class?
-The actual Foucault wrote a playful book on René Magritte.
+The actual Foucault wrote a playful book on René Magritte and Magritte's Surrealist years.
 He also began his most important work with an essay in praise of Diego Velázquez, the court painter who would be a shameful toady of the ruling power if anyone is and yet painted a friend and half-caste inspired artistic rebellion.

 Think about how French thinkers became so popular in the first place: artists picked up on them first, long before philosophers and critics.
 That may explain the resistance of older American teachers, by the way, and it may also help account for the dismayingly loose use of Foucault and other philosophers by both sides in the debate.
 After all, the risk of opening up the academy is letting amateurs in.